shirhatti/EntityFramework.Docs/ef/modeling/generated-properties.md

 Value generated on add means that a value is generated for new entities.

 > [!WARNING]
 > How the value is generated for added entities will depend on the database provider being used.
-Database providers may automatically setup value generation for some property types, but others may require you to manually setup how the value is generated.For example, when using SQL Server, values will be automatically generated for *GUID* properties (using the SQL Server sequential GUID algorithm).
+Database providers may automatically setup value generation for some property types, but others may require you to manually setup how the value is generated.
+>
+> For example, when using SQL Server, values will be automatically generated for *GUID* properties (using the SQL Server sequential GUID algorithm).
 However, if you specify that a *DateTime* property is generated on add, then you must setup a way for the values to be generated (such as setting default value SQL of *GETDATE()*, see [Default Values](relational/default-values.md)).

 If you add an entity to the context that has a value assigned to the primary key property, then EF will attempt to insert that value rather than generating a new one.
 A property is considered to have a value assigned if it is not assigned the CLR default value (`null` for `string`, `0` for `int`, `Guid.Empty` for `Guid`, etc.).